vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 ![Earnings BEFORE TAX](/public/img/posts/2020-08-16-system-programming-in-2k20/patreon-income.png "A Patreon income graph with an extremum of $70" =100%x)

-I did receive some "tokens of appreciation" from companies a couple of times, but those were not regular and I could certainly not have a decent living even with them.
+I did receive some "tokens of appreciation" from companies a couple of times, but those were not regular, and I could certainly not have a decent living even with them.

-You may argue that it was my fault to choose a young promising language with sweet syntax and native performance to invest my time into, but read this sentence again.
+You may argue that it was my fault to choose a promising young language with sweet syntax and native performance to invest my time in, but reread this sentence.

 ----

 Is it easy to pay your bills when you're a poet?

-Poetry is a fundamental form of art, but only a few, from many talented, poets can make their living doing what they love.
+Poetry is a basic form of art, but only a few, from many talented, poets can make their living doing what they love.
-Given the same talent level, it takes a big luck to become recognized and earn enough to pay rent.
+Given the same talent level, it takes big luck to become recognized and earn enough to pay rent.

 Some poets may come to streets and start reciting their poetry, hoping for a dime donated.
-Some are more than happy to be hired by a children book publishing companiy which needs lots of similar poems...
+Some are more than happy to be hired by a children book publishing company which needs lots of similar poems...
 As the individualism fades away.

 <!-- TODO: I can't remember a Javascript repository with brilliant sentences like "if you liked the code, maybe check out my patreon 😂😂😂, but if you want 😂😂😂, sorry 😂😂😂". -->

-There is a number of paths for an open-source maintainer:
+There are several paths for an open-source maintainer:

   1. To spend their time entirely for free.
   1. To spend their time entirely for free, but put a link to their pitiful $0.0002/week Liberapay account, which would inevitably infuriate some Rabadash8820.
-  It is also required to always wrap the links with "😂" emojis and constantly [feel bad](https://clips.twitch.tv/RacyImpossibleTubersWTRuck) about asking to compensate your time.
+  It is also required to always wrap the links with "😂" emojis and constantly [feel bad](https://clips.twitch.tv/RacyImpossibleTubersWTRuck) about asking to compensate for your time.
   The fuck?
   1. To sell their time as a software consultant and provide direct support for their libraries.
   These are often sold under the donations sauce and imply the same shameful constraints.
   1. To choose one of the explicit business model paths, such as open-core, where the product is not an open-source anymore, but a real business with marketing, cold calls, email spam, free trials etc.

-Regarding to working for free (paths 1 and 2), I love this quote by myself:
+Regarding working for free (paths 1 and 2), I love this quote by myself:

 > Companies rely on those spending their precious time for free in the hope of being hired by those companies.
 > A Saṃsāra's circle to break.

 Compared to poetry, the consultancy path (3) is like giving interviews and explaining your poems to others verse-by-verse.
 Which is not that bad.
 Although sometimes you want to spend your time on writing new poems instead of explaining the old ones.
-Moreover, some precious time has already been put into an old poem, and shall be compensated as well.
+Moreover, some precious time has already been put into an old poem and shall be compensated as well.
 Musicians do not tend to give their already written songs for free, do they?

-Regarding to an explicit business path (4), I believe that it has the same consequences for software as for poetry or music.
+Regarding an explicit business path (4), I believe that it has the same consequences for software as for poetry or music.
-An artist starts to think about money more than art, which inevitable leads to worse quality.
+An artist starts to think about money more than art, which inevitably leads to worse quality.
 For example, in the open-core model, a maintainer spends resources on consciously deciding which features are to be deleted from the "open" part, and how to glue them with the paid part.

 That being said, are there any other ways to sustain open-source, <mark>to make open-sourcing a _real job_</mark>?